The Cloud Native Computing Foundation is the home for Cloud Native projects which seats right under the Linux foundation.

 CNCF provides the projects hosted by it with many services and incentives as money investments, community tooling and foundations, program management, event management, marketing services, certifications, legal services and more.

-As part of our work at CloudZone, a Premier consulting partner of all the major cloud providers and CNCF Silver Member and a CNCF Kubernetes Certified Service Provider, we include many of the CNCF tools and frameworks in our solutions.
+As part of our work at CloudZone, a multi cloud premier consulting partner and CNCF Silver Member and a CNCF Kubernetes Certified Service Provider, we include many of the CNCF tools and frameworks in our solutions.

 This series of blog posts is intended to summarize in detail the CNCF hosted projects that are currently in the incubation stage (after sandboxing, before graduating).